kheller18/data-structures-algorithms/questions/CSS.md

     + `Speech`: Used for screen readers.

 29. What is the grid system?
-    + CSS Grid Layout is the most powerful layout system available in CSS.
+    + `CSS Grid Layout`: the most powerful layout system available in CSS.
 It is said to be a 2-dimensional system, meaning it can handle both columns and rows, unlike flexbox which is largely a 1-dimensional system.

 30. What are the different ways to hide the element using CSS?
     + `display: none`: It’s not available for screen readers.
 The element will not exist in the DOM if display: none is used.